pyrocms/pyrocms-docs/content/modules/dashboard.md

 You may override this default option by manually setting the dashboard's `dashboard_view` option.

+### Displaying A Dashboard

+To display your dashboard inject it into your controller and return it's render method:

+	class ExampleDashboardController extends AdminController
+	{
+		public function index(ExampleDashboardBuilder $dashboard)
+		{
+			return $dashboard->render();
+		}
+	}

 ### Rendering A Widget

 To render a widget that has been loaded for a dashboard, simply refer to it in your dashboard's view like this: